Danish Language |

 the two languages.
 For example, the following Danish words are easily

-recognizable in their written form to English speakers: have,
+recognizable in their written form to English speakers:

-over, under, for, kat.
+kat.
 When pronounced, these

 words sound quite different from their English equivalents, however.
 In